-6.1 Setup Window for Visual-setup Simulations
+6.1 Visual-setup Simulations

 After you open a new or example simulation that is not text-based, VSimComposer displays the Setup window containing an Editor pane with a Simulation Elements Tree, a Property Editor, and a Geometry View to allow for easy creation of your simulation.
 The icon panel remains available on the far left.